HD111995/jonasermert/README.md

 ⚙️ I use daily: .java, .psd, .html

-:calendar: In my free time, I love to cook, play guitar and soccer
+:calendar: In my free time, I love to cook, play guitar, soccer and video games 🎮

-✨ I am eager to learn VueJS and AngularJS
+✨ I am eager to learn VueJS and AngularJS.
+In my code I pay attention to efficiency, effectiveness and readability

-⚡️ Fun facts: I'm a huge fan of Harry Potter; I always check a second time if I have really locked the door.
+⚡️ Fun facts: I'm a huge fan of Harry Potter; I always check a second time if I have really locked the door

 ### How to reach me 📫